How to Heat Treat Bohler K460 (O1) Tool Steel

 C 0.95, Mn 1.10, Cr 0.55, W 0.55, Si 0.25, V 0.1

-K460 is an oil hardening carbon manganese tool steel, possessing excellent dimensional stability during heat treatment.
-Cutting tools (dies and punches), blanking and punching tools, threading tools, woodworking tools, machine knives for the timber, paper, and metal industries, measuring tools and gauges, molds for the plastics industry.
+K460 is a widely available oil-hardening carbon manganese tool steel, possessing excellent dimensional stability during heat treatment.
+Cutting tools (dies and punches), blanking and punching tools, threading tools, woodworking tools, machine knives for the timber, paper, and metal industries, measuring tools and gauges, and moulds for the plastics industry.

-Here is a composition comparison graph of the steel (visit zKnives.com).
+Here is a composition comparison graph of the steel (click to visit zKnives.com).

 Heat treatment